pmndrs/react-postprocessing/README.md

 ### Effects settings

-Every effects inherits all the props from original `postprocessing` class, for example:
+Every effect inherits all the props from original `postprocessing` class, for example:

 ```jsx
 import React from 'react'